PatrickFis/Azure-Study-Notes/SC-900 Notes.md

   - Several users with the same access needs can be organized into groups (which can give access permissions to all members of the group instead of having to assign individual permissions).
   - AAD business-to-business (B2B) collaboration (a feature within External Identities) includes the capability to add guest users.
 This allows orgs to securely share apps and services with guest users from another org.
 - Service Principal - An identity for an application.
-  - Apps must first be registered with AAD to delegate its identity and acecss functions to AAD.
+  - Apps must first be registered with AAD to delegate its identity and access functions to AAD.
 Once registered, a service prinipal is created in each AAD tenant where the app is used.
   - Enables core features such as authentication and authorization to resources secured by the AAD tenant.
 - Managed Identity - A type of service principal that are automatically managed in AAD and don't require devs to manage credentials.
   - Provide an identity for apps to use when connecting to Azure resources that support AAD authentication.